andymhaworth/the-photo-365-podcast/src/pages/about.md

   title: About
   description: >-
     Photo 365 isn't intended to be a technical exploration of photography.
-I'm more interested in why we take photos, and the creative process that yields meaningful results.
+I'm more interested in why we take photos and the creative process.
   extra:
     - name: 'og:type'
       value: website